emirbuckun/CS50-Problems/Problem10 (Final Project)/proposal/README.md

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?

 In this app, you can calculate your BMI, TDEE, Body Fat values.
-In addition, there are 2 modul and first, there is a platform that you can design a exercise program to yourself; second, there is a platform that you can learn and look new exercises from exercise suggestions.

 ## If planning to combine CS50's final project with another course's final project, with which other course?
 And which aspect(s) of your proposed project would relate to CS50, and which aspect(s) would relate to the other course?